aiknow-public/hera-blueprint/README.md

 ### TL;DR
 1) Create a repository using this repo here as a template
-2) Open it in GitHub Codespaces
+1) Open it in GitHub Codespaces
+1) Create a branch, do some change in the python code an create a PR
-3) Copy the environmental variables from the argo server (--> User menu, Button "COPY TO CLIPBOARD")
+1) Copy the environmental variables from the argo server (--> User menu, Button "COPY TO CLIPBOARD")
-4) Paste them into the terminal in your codespace
+1) Paste them into the terminal in your codespace
-5) Run `./run_workflow.sh example_workflow.py`
+1) Run `./run_workflow.sh example_workflow.py`
+--> An ephemeral docker image will be created and a workflow will be started using it.
+The output of the workflow with be written to the terminal.

 ### Prerequisites
 - To be able to push a docker image with the [run_workflow.sh](./run_workflow.sh) script, access to